ngine-io/ansible-role-exoscale/README.md

 ### Common Configurations

-Typical common configs for additional security groups and rules, affinity groups and networks:
+Typical common configs in a top level group (e.g. `group_vars/all.yml`) for additional security groups and rules, affinity groups and networks:

 ```yaml
 # file: group_vars/all.yml